mx2913/funkwhale/docs/specs/upload-process/index.md

    process --> message([Funkwhale returns status messages for all uploads\nand notifies the user the upload is complete])
 ```

-The frontend should reflect the **status** of the upload to inform the user how the upload is progressing:
+The web app should reflect the **status** of the upload to inform the user how the upload is progressing:

 - `Failed`: The file is improperly tagged **or** the API has responded with an error
-- `Uploading`: The frontend is uploading the file to the server
+- `Uploading`: The web app is uploading the file to the server
 - `Processing`: The server is processing the file and hasn't returned a response
 - `Success`: The API has responded with a `200: Success` response and passed back information about the upload.